claws-lab/generate-adversarial-text/README.md

-# generate-adversarial-text-byod
+# generate-adversarial-text
-bring-your-own-dataset and generate adversarial text examples
+generate adversarial text examples for your own dataset